botprof/PID-101/README.md

 # PID 101 for Robotics

 The proportional-integral-derivative (PID) control structure is widely used, but often not well understood.
-Many also tune their controllers by trial-and-error, which is also not idea.
+Many also tune their controllers by trial-and-error, which is also not ideal.
 This short tutorial series of notebooks—with examples written in Python—is intended to provide an brief and systematic introduction to PID control.
 Practitioners in robotics are the intended audience, although the concepts are applicable more broadly.

-## Part I
+## Part I: Basics

 The first notebook (Part I) provides a hands-on introduction to the feedback control of simple single-input, single-output (SISO) systems.
 What is perhaps unique about this notebook is that we introduce PID control solely in the time domain (i.e., without reliance on Laplace domain techniques), which is arguably more intuitive.